wgalbraith/280/docs_student/exponential-log-scales.md

 ![](./figures_static/exponential/logarithmic-scale-powers-10.png)

-# Exponentials and Logarithms are Inverses of on Another
+# Exponentials and Logarithms are Inverses of one Another

 Observe that we can rewrite the equation $y=2x$ as $\frac{y}{2}=x$ because the division of $y$ by 2 on the left side of the equation is the inverse of the multiplication of $x$ by 2 on the right side.
 Because the logarithm is the inverse of an exponential function, we can do something similar to rewrite exponential equations as logarithmic equations.